sandhijain/AN-AUTOMATED-AI-FRAMEWORK-INSPIRED-PERSONAL-ASSISTANT-MODEL/README.md

 6. Tell me the time and date
 7. Send message on whatsapp
 8. Send Email
-9. PLay my favourite music on youtube
+9. Play my favourite music on youtube
 10. Search on wikipedia
 11. Open code editor for me